08 Dec Treat The Pull Like the Push

 Wanna learn more about our program?
 Check out the Police Fitness Training program.
 It’s our ongoing training program to help you prepare for your physical test and for the Academy.

-If you’re a complete beginner, the 6 PAT training program is for you.
+If you’re a complete beginner, the IT3 Program is for you.
 It’s our intro program to help you build your skills and technique for the test, giving you the confidence you need to succeed.

 Looking to run a practice?
 Check out the PARE and POPAT Practice Test page for the next available session.